-After the Russo-Japanese War (1904--1905), the rice price continued to increase because Japan addressed the rice shortage aggressively.
-The government attempted to suppress rice price increases and forced the exchanges to accept imported rice as a deliverable regularly in 1912.
+After the Russo-Japanese War (1904--1905), the rice price continued to increase although Japan addressed the rice shortage aggressively.
+The government attempted to suppress rice price increases and forced the futures markets to accept imported rice as a deliverable regularly in 1912.
 During the same period, the Governor-General of Korea promoted japonica rice cropping in Korea.
 This policy had gradually reduced quality differences between domestic and Korean rice since the late 1910s.

-The nationwide riots, {\it kome-soudou} (the Rice Riots), occurred in 1918, spurred by a serious rice shortage that had been triggered by the rising rice price.
+The nationwide riots, {\it kome-soudo} (the rice riots), occurred in 1918, spurred by a serious rice shortage caused by speculative holding-off by merchants who anticipated an increase in rice prices because of planned intervention by the Japanese Imperial Navy during the Soviet revolution and a self-fulfilling rise in price from this expectation.
 Reflecting on the disruption from the riot, the government began to intervene in the rice spot market and, in 1921, established the Rice Law.
-Article 1 of the Rice Law stated that if the government recognized the necessity to adjust rice supply and demand, it could buy, sell, change, process, and store the rice (see \citet[p.332]{ota1938rpp}).
+The first article of the Rice Law stated that if the government recognized the necessity to adjust rice supply and demand, it could buy, sell, change, process, and store the rice (see \citet[p.332]{ota1938rpp}).
 In short, the Rice Law allowed the government to buy and sell physical rice directly to adjust rice supply and demand.
-However, the government always intervened in the physical rice market by selling and buying only after estimating the supply and demand of rice (see \citet[pp.198--201]{omameuda1993fpm}).
-Then, in 1925, the government amended the Rice Law to overcome the above problem.
-Practically, the term ``rice supply and demand,'' in Article 1 was replaced by ``the volume in circulation and price of rice'' (see \citet[pp.335--336]{ota1938rpp}).
-That is, the government could flexibly respond to changes in price in the physical rice market.
+However, the government always intervened in the rice spot market by selling and buying only after estimating the supply and demand of rice (see \citet[pp.198--201]{omameuda1993fpm}).
+In 1925, the government amended the Rice Law to overcome the problems with supply and demand.
+Practically, the term ``rice supply and demand'', in the first article was replaced by ``the volume in circulation and price of rice.''\footnote{See \citet[pp.335--336]{ota1938rpp} for details.} That is, the government could flexibly respond to changes in price in the rice spot market.
 In the late 1920s, the Ministry of Agriculture and Forestry owned the physical rice in stock to reduce excessive volatility of rice price following the new Rice Law.\footnote{The Ministry of Agriculture and Commerce was separated into the Ministry of Agriculture and Forestry and the Ministry of Commerce and Industry in April 1925.}